seanhayes13/main/java/fileCabinet/readme.md

 this to also include an ID number of the page and the drawer or collection it belongs to (I'll explain more later).
 Storing a person's first and last name would be two nodes, one for the first name and one for the last name.

+### NodeArray

+The NodeArray is a custom object for handling nodes that store arrays as their value.
+The example I have been using in testing is groups where each page is one group.
+One Node is for the name of the group, and another Node is for the members of that group.
+Each member is a NodeArray that has Nodes for first name, last name, and other identifiers.

 ## Page

 Groupings of related nodes, for those relational database users, this is equivalent to a record on a table.
 So each person